866-246-7223

 The Beginning

-Salem Speedway opens as a dirt track, quickly becoming a favorite among local racers and fans.
+Salem Speedway opens as a dirt track with some of the steepest banking, quickly becoming a favorite among local racers and fans known for its speed.
+The held it's first race on June 22.

 Paved Paradise